vwoloszyn/pylinguistics/README.rst

 Pylinguistics
 ~~~~~~~~~~~~~

 ``Pylinguistics`` is compotational linguistics tool inspired on http://cohmetrix.com/ that allows an analysis of cohesion, coherence of a text.
-In reading and comprehension process, the textual cohesion is an important characteristics that help the reader to mentally connect tue ideas expressed in the text (Graesser, McNamara, & Louwerse, 2003).
+In reading and comprehension process, the textual cohesion is an important characteristics that help the reader to mentally connect the ideas expressed in the text (Graesser, McNamara, & Louwerse, 2003).

 ``Pylinguistics`` is a biligual (Portuguese and English) and open source project that allow compute some readability metrics of the text.